tchoutri/postgresql-simple-migration/Readme.markdown

 ```

-# What is new in version 0.2 and how to port existing code
+# Changes from the original postgresql-simple-migration (version 0.1)

+**postgresql-migration** is fork of *postgresql-simple-migration* created when the original *postgresql-simple-migration* project was archived.

-postgresql-simple-migration version 0.2.x introduced some new features that will require some minor changes if you were using a 0.1.x version before
+**postgresql-migration** version 0.2.x introduces some new features that will require some minor changes if you were using a 0.1.x version before

 The new features are

- - Support for customg logging
+ - Support for custom logging (original PR from https://github.com/ameingast/postgresql-simple-migration/pull/36.
+Thanks @unclechu)
- - Transaction control
- - Custom migrations table name
+ - Custom migrations table name (original PR from https://github.com/ameingast/postgresql-simple-migration/pull/30)
+ - Transaction control from the API (original request from https://github.com/ameingast/postgresql-simple-migration/issues/40)

+There are two ways to move to **postgresql-migration**

+## Compatability layer - the simple way, but no new features

+ 1) Replace `postgresql-simple-migration` with `postgresql-migration` in your .cabal file
+ 2) Import `Database.PostgreSQL.Simple.Migration.V1Compat` rather than `Database.PostgreSQL.Simple.Migration`

+All your existing code should work as is

+## Porting to version 2

 The most obvious code change is that you now use a `MigrationOptions` rather than a `MigrationContext`.

 _Version 0.1.x_

+This what you would have had

 ```haskell
  withTransaction con . runMigration $ MigrationContext Pgm.MigrationInitialization True con